ikelaiah/fpc-playground/README.md

 A simple way to run Free Pascal programs in the browser so new developers can learn the language without having to install anything.

+> [!WARNING]
+> Not production ready yet.
+This project is still a work in progress and will not support all Free Pascal features.

 ![FPC Playground Screenshot](assets/2025-07-10-1723-screeenshot_00.png)

 ## Table of Contents